apache/storm/external/storm-kafka/README.md

     public long retryInitialDelayMs = 0;
     public double retryDelayMultiplier = 1.0;
     public long retryDelayMaxMs = 60 * 1000;
+    // by default the spout emits to the default storm stream.
+Provide a different stream id to change it. public String emitStreamId = Utils.DEFAULT_STREAM_ID;
 ```
 Core KafkaSpout only accepts an instance of SpoutConfig.